 - Granting applications that run on Amazon EC2 instances access to AWS resources

 To grant applications on an Amazon EC2 instance access to AWS resources, developers might distribute their credentials to each instance.
 Applications can then use those credentials to access resources such as Amazon S3 buckets or Amazon DynamoDB data.
 However, distributing long-term credentials to each instance is challenging to manage and a potential security risk.
-The video below desribes how to use roles to address this security concern in more detail.
+The video above desribes how to use roles to address this security concern in more detail.

 - Cross-account access